impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-content.md

   RBENV_HOOK_PATH="${RBENV_HOOK_PATH}:${plugin_hook}"
 done
 ```

-This is that 2nd `for` loop that I mentioned earlier (the one that I skipped ahead to).
-This appears to be the main event, where we actually add the configuration for each of RBENV's commands that each of the user's plugins hook into.
+In an earlier `for` loop, we updated the `PATH` variable to include any executables which were provided by any RBENV hooks that we've installed.
+This was so that we could run that hook's commands from our terminal.

+Here, we appear to be telling RBENV which hooks the user has installed.
+This is not so that we can run that hook's commands, but so that a hook's logic will be executed when we run an *RBENV* command.
+By adding a path to `RBENV_HOOK_PATHS`, we give an RBENV command another directory to search through when that command executes its hooks.

+We're skipping ahead a bit, but [here is an example](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-version-name#L12) of that process in action.
+The `version-name` command calls `rbenv-hooks version-name`, which internally relies on the `RBENV_HOOKS_PATH` variable to print out a list of hooks for (in this case) the `version-name` command.
+For each of those paths, we look for any `.bash` scripts, and then we run `source` on each of those scripts, so that those scripts are executed in our current shell environment.

+<div style="margin: 2em; border-bottom: 1px solid grey"></div>

 Next line of code:

 ```
 RBENV_HOOK_PATH="${RBENV_HOOK_PATH#:}"
+export RBENV_HOOK_PATH
 ```

-This syntax is a bit weird.
-It's definitely parameter expansion, but I haven't seen the `#:` syntax before.
-I search [the GNU docs](https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html) for "#:" since it looks like a specific kind of expansion pattern, but I don't see those two characters used together anywhere in the docs.
-Maybe it's just the "#" pattern I've seen before, for instance when I saw `parameter#/*`, but with `:` instead of `/*`?
+This syntax is definitely parameter expansion, but I haven't seen the `#:` syntax before.
+I don't know if `#:` is a specific command in parameter expansion (like `:+` or similar), or if `:` is a character that we're performing the `#` operation on.

+I search [the GNU docs](https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html) for `#:`, since it looks like a specific kind of expansion pattern, but I don't see those two characters used together anywhere in the docs.
+Maybe it's just the `#` pattern we've seen before, for instance when we saw `parameter#/*`?
+In that case, we were removing any leading `/` character from the start of the parameter.
+Maybe here we're doing the same, but with the `:` character instead?

-Let's try an experiment.
-I update my test script to read as follows:
+As an experiment, I update my test script to read as follows:

 ```
 #!/usr/bin/env bash